Weatherbys

-The Weatherbys Group is a UK conglomerate involved in a wide range of activities largely within banking and horse racing.
+Weatherbys Ltd. is a UK conglomerate involved in a wide range of activities largely within banking and horse racing.
 The original business was founded by James Weatherby in 1770.

 History

 James Weatherby was appointed to serve the Jockey Club as its secretary and stakeholder in 1770.
 He was an able and entrepreneurial man and over the next 25 years laid strong foundations for the business.

 Under his aegis, his first racing calendar was published in 1773, followed, in 1791, by the publication of The General Stud Book, a definitive record of the pedigrees of approximately 400 horses which became the foundation for all thoroughbred bloodstock worldwide.
 He was assisted in this by his nephew, whose work on racehorse pedigrees dovetailed neatly with James's racing work.

 For the next 250 years, Weatherbys has continued in the role of administrators to the Jockey Club.
 Today, every data detail relating to horses, owners, trainers, jockeys, stable employees and races is processed through Weatherbys.
 All of the 10,500 Thoroughbred races held in Britain each year are drawn together at the company's Northamptonshire HQ.
 The firm still owns and publishes the General Stud Book, recording the production of thoroughbred bloodstock in Britain and Ireland.